 2. You’re reading this article.
 If you’ve made it this far, you probably don’t fully know what you’re doing but on the bright side you’re mix isn’t as bad as the rappers who try to get me to master their MP3 (see above).

-3. Considering it is actually kind of hard to articulate what makes a mix poor.
-As a reward for reading this far, I’m going to say as a reward for reading this article, I’ll review your song on Twitter, so just hit me up asking for a song review.
+3. Considering it is actually kind of hard to put into words what makes a mix bad.
+As a reward for reading this far, I’ll review your song on Facebook, so just post on our Facebook wall with a link to your song asking for a mix review.
 I usually do them once or twice per month.

 4. Probably the most tried and true way is to A/B it.
 Meaning play your song and then play a Drake song.
 Okay just kidding about playing a Drake song, but play a song within your genre from an artist you admire (and then compare your mix to a Drake song).